Theatre can be research. Theatre is creation. Theatre is engagement.

-The Hobo's Artistic Director Jeffrey Bryant Jones is currently exploring the world of drama therapy having started a Master's Degree at Melbourne University in 2022.
+The Hobo's Artistic Director Jeffrey Bryant Jones is currently exploring the world of drama therapy having started a Master's Degree at Melbourne University.

 Jeff will be sharing some of the insights he is learning about drama therapy on this page for those who are interested.

 July 23, 2022

 First semester done and dusted.
 I learnt so much including how creative arts therapy, in particular drama therapy, is applied on the healthcare continuum.
 The continuum, which is like a spectrum, stretches from the wellbeing stage to community, then rehabilitation and the medical/acute stage at the other end.
 Drama therapy is used mostly in rehabilitation and to a lesser degree in the community stage (think local district health centres, neighbourhood houses and aged care homes).
 In the acute/medical stage, drama therapy can be seen helping children in hospital and adults in palliative care.
 But it appears there is limited use of drama therapy in the wellbeing stage, where there is also an abundance of ‘arts for health and wellbeing’ initiatives, which includes opportunities to engage in arts activities (such as painting, craft, theatre and music-making).
 I believe there is room for drama therapy to be explored much further in the wellbeing stage to assist those people who are feeling well, to maintain and enhance their wellbeing.
 Drama therapy can be used as a preventative tool, as well as a therapeutic/curative device and, as I gain more skills and knowledge, I hope to explore this idea further.